browserengineering/book/book/security.md

 =======

 With what we've implemented so far there's no way for a web server to tell whether two HTTP requests come from the same user, or different ones.
-Our web browser is effectively anonymous.[^1] That means it can't "log in" anywhere---after logging in, its requests will look just like those of a new visitor.
+Our web browser is effectively anonymous.[^fingerprinting] That means it can't "log in" anywhere---after logging in, its requests will look just like those of a new visitor.

-[^1]: I don't mean anonymous against malicious attackers, who might
+[^fingerprinting]: I don't mean anonymous against malicious attackers,
-    use *browser fingerprinting* or similar techniques to tell users apart.
+    who might use *browser fingerprinting* or similar techniques to tell users apart.
 I mean anonymous in the good-faith sense.

 The web fixes this problem with cookies.
 A cookie---the name is meaningless, ignore it---is a little bit of information stored by your